Exawind/exawind-benchmarks/exawind/NREL_5MW_Turbine/flexible/README.md

 **Total number of cells: 155,363,046**

 The near-body (Nalu-Wind) mesh was created using a proprietary surface mesher, pyHyp, and Pointwise.
 Three blades are split at the hub, and an unconnected tower is included.
-- Structured hex mesh
+- Hexahedral cells
 - Cell count: 13,436,646

 Off-body (AMR-Wind) mesh was generated using the built-in capability of AMR-Wind.
 Off-body mesh information is summarized below
-- Mesh topology: Cartesian with AMR
+- Mesh topology: structured hex with nested refinements
 - Domain in x= 0 to 5000m, y=0m to 5000m, z=0m to 1000m
 - Initial grid size: 10m
 - Finest cell size: 0.625m with 4 AMR levels